 Provide 1 serving (30 ml) twice daily, repeat as needed

 Calcium is a micromineral found in highest amounts in bone and teeth.
-However, it also has important roles in muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
+However, it also has important roles in supporting muscle contraction, cell membranes, blood clotting, enzymes regulation, and hormone release.
 Absorption of calcium from the small intestine is controlled by vitamin D but can be reduced if there is too much phosphorus in the diet.
-Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1 is probably best.
+Ideally, horses should receive slightly more calcium than phosphorus – a ratio between 1:1 and 2:1.
 Pregnant and lactating mares, growing horses, and exercising horses may need more dietary calcium than an adult horse at rest.

 Magnesium (Mg) is a macro mineral that is frequently recommended for a wide range of equine health conditions.
 Magnesium helps to maintain normal muscle and nerve function, a healthy heart, healthy immune system and strong bones.
 Magnesium aids to regulate blood sugar levels, promotes normal blood pressure, and known to be involved in energy metabolism and protein synthesis.
 Since a symptom of magnesium deficiency is agitation or anxiety, it is included in many calming supplements.

 Manganese is a micromineral that aids in bone formation, growth and reproduction.
 It also supports carbohydrate and fat metabolism.
 Supplementation should be considered because not all diets provide the same levels of manganese.
 It plays an important role in young growing horses as well as active performance horses.